MariaDB/server/README.md

 MariaDB is designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.

-MariaDB is brought to you by the MariaDB Foundation.
+MariaDB is brought to you by the MariaDB Foundation and the MariaDB corporation.
 Please read the CREDITS file for details about the MariaDB Foundation, and who is developing MariaDB.

-MariaDB is developed by many of the original developers of MySQL who now work for the MariaDB Foundation and the MariaDB Corporation, and by many people in the community.
+MariaDB is developed by many of the original developers of MySQL who now work for the MariaDB Corporation, the MariaDB Foundation and by many people in the community.

 MySQL, which is the base of MariaDB, is a product and trademark of Oracle Corporation, Inc. For a list of developers and other contributors,